takeshape/penny/README.md

 ## How it works

+This repo contains two major elements:

+- The TakeShape project that powers the composable e-commerce backend.
+- The Next.js project that powers the headless storefront.

+To get full use out of the Deluxe sample project, you'll have to configure both the TakeShape project and the Next.js project.

+Here's a deep-dive into both:

 ### The TakeShape project pattern

 This starter's TakeShape project composes the following services into a unified GraphQL API:

+- Shopify Admin and Storefront for customer data, product info and payment processing
 - OpenID for identity management
 - ReCAPTCHA for security
 - Gorgias for customer support
-- Shopify Admin and Storefront for customer data, product info and payment processing
-- Recharge for product subscriptions
 - Klaviyo for newsletter subscriptions
 - REVIEWS.io for product reviews
 - Voucherify for customer loyalty rewards
 - Ship Engine for shipping management

-But TakeShape isn't just the composition layer for the services—it also enables functionality that can take most headless e-commerce deployments to the next level:
+But TakeShape isn't just the composition layer for these services—it also enables functionality that can take most headless e-commerce deployments to the next level:

 - **TakeShape's [API Indexing](https://app.takeshape.io/docs/schema/api-indexing-guide/) speeds up product queries by